 Clinical Research Training Fellowship (CRTF)

-The CRTF supports clinically active professionals within the UK to undertake a higher research degree.
-The scheme can also provide post-doctoral funding for applicants who achieved their PhD more than five years ago but who have not been research active since due to clinical training commitments.
+The scheme also provides a route for post-doctoral applicants who achieved their PhD some time ago but who have not been research active since due to clinical training commitments to reacquire research skills.

-The CRTF provides between two and three years’ support.
-A further year’s funding is available for patient-orientated CRTFs where the project will require significant amounts of patient contact.
+CRTFs are usually 3 years.
+The minimum tenure of a CRTF is 2 years.
+Up to 4 years’ funding is available for patient-orientated CRTFs where the project will require significant amounts of patient contact.